 The only thing I know about writing for sure is that the more you write, the better you write, and the more you read, the better you write.
 I've been saying this for forty years, and I seen the truth of it borne out many times.
 If you're thinking that Stephen King said the same thing in his wonderful book, On Writing: A Memoir of the Craft, you're right, he did.
 But his book came out in 2001; he stole the idea from me.
 Okay, just kidding; all writers understand this.
-Take any book on writing--I have most of them--and you'll find useful tips.
-But boil those books down to their essence and you'll be left with: the more you write, the better you write.
+Take any book on writing--I have most of them--and you'll find useful tips and encouragement.
+But boil those books down to their essence and you'll be left with two immutable truths: the more you write, the better you write.
 The more you read, the better you write.

-The winter season of Writing Classes begins January 16, 2024.
+The winter season of Writing Classes--in person on Zoom--begins January 16, 2024.
 Join us.

 2023 Writing Classes with Rick Ohler